-The Centers for Medicare & Medicaid Services (CMS) Center for Medicare and Medicaid Innovation (CMMI; the Innovation Center) has identified a goal to have all Medicare beneficiaries with Parts A and B coverage in a care relationship with accountability for quality and TCOC by 2030.1 The Medicare Payment Advisory Commission (MedPAC) has estimated that as of 2023, only about half of traditional Medicare beneficiaries were in accountable care relationships (defined within this context as Accountable Care Organizations (ACOs) or ACO-like models).2
+The Centers for Medicare & Medicaid Services (CMS) Center for Medicare and Medicaid Innovation (CMMI; the Innovation Center) has identified a goal to have all Medicare beneficiaries with Parts A and B coverage in a care relationship with accountability for quality and TCOC by 2030.
+The Medicare Payment Advisory Commission (MedPAC) has estimated that as of 2023, only about half of traditional Medicare beneficiaries were in accountable care relationships (defined within this context as Accountable Care Organizations (ACOs) or ACO-like models).

-Through a series of theme-based public meetings, PTAC has examined various issues related to implementing population-based TCOC (PB-TCOC) models and developed comments and recommendations related to designing and increasing provider participation in these models.3 Some of the topics that have been addressed in PTAC's recommendations include, emphasizing person-centered team-based care, offering multiple participation tracks, integrating specialists, aligning performance metrics across models and payers, providing up-front funding and timely incentives for providers, iii For this purpose, all covered health care costs does not include pharmacy-related costs (Medicare Part D).
+Through a series of theme-based public meetings, PTAC has examined various issues related to implementing population-based TCOC (PB-TCOC) models and developed comments and recommendations related to designing and increasing provider participation in these models.
+Some of the topics that have been addressed in PTAC's recommendations include, emphasizing person-centered team-based care, offering multiple participation tracks, integrating specialists, aligning performance metrics across models and payers, providing up-front funding and timely incentives for providers, rewarding improvement and absolute performance, and ensuring that the necessary data infrastructure is in place.

+III For this purpose, all covered health care costs does not include pharmacy-related costs (Medicare Part D).